The-Efren/The-Efren/README.md

 # Hello, I'm Efren
 <a href="https://www.linkedin.com/in/efren-martinez-it/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I’m a U.S. Army veteran and IT professional currently working as a Help Desk Agent, supporting enterprise users in a remote environment.
-## Objective
+## About me

- I am an IT professional currently working as a Helpdesk Engineer II with experience supporting enterprise systems, troubleshooting infrastructure issues, and maintaining reliable IT environments.
+I’m a U.S. Army veteran an IT professional currently working as a Helpdesk Engineer II with experience supporting enterprise systems, troubleshooting infrastructure issues, and maintaining reliable IT environments.
 Through my work in IT support, I have developed a strong foundation in Networking, System Administration, and Security.
 I have recently expanded my focus into cloud infrastructure and automation, specifically with Microsoft Azure.
 I am currently building hands on experiences with Azure services while preparing for the AZ-104 Azure Administrator certification.
 My learning focuses on cloud networking, identity management, and deploying scalable infrastructure in the cloud.

 Certifications:
 - CompTIA Security+